 How well your hockey helmet fits can have a profound impact on a player’s game.
 However, it can be difficult to find the perfect fit.
 Players want a properly fitted helmet to be more comfortable, be able to see and hear well, and to be properly protected.

 Players can find their proper helmet size by measuring the circumference of their head at about 1 inch above their eyebrows.
 If the helmet feels extremely tight or is pinching your head, you may have the wrong size.
 Sizes and fit can depend on the brand of helmet.

-First, the helmet fit should be snug on your head (but not so tight that it's uncomfortable) without being able to slide forwards or backwards.
+First, the helmet fit should be snug on your head (but not so tight that it's uncomfortable) without being able to slide forward or backward.
 Hockey helmets should sit flat on the head and be about ½ an inch above the eyebrows.
 Finally, adjust the chin strap to sit firmly underneath the chin and ensure the helmet fits comfortably without moving.
 Now your helmet should fit properly!

 Hockey helmets are composed of two main parts, the shell and the liner.
-The shell is generally made of vinyl nitrile or polyethylene, which are strong plastic like substances.
-These materials help disperse collisions and protect your head from high impact injuries like concussions.
+The shell is generally made of vinyl nitrile or polyethylene, which are strong plastic-like substances.
+These materials help disperse collisions and protect your head from high-impact injuries like concussions.

 The liner is made of varying foam-like materials, depending on the manufacturer.
 The foam is molded into the shape of your head for better fit and protective ability.
 Some newer helmets will use gel-foam for better comfortability.

-Additional parts that make up a hockey helmet are the chin straps which are generally made of nylon, and the face shield which mostly consists of plastic or a metal cage.
+Additional parts that make up a hockey helmet are the chin straps which are generally made of nylon, and the face shield, which mostly consists of plastic or a metal cage.